mtanabe-sj/Maximilians-Hex-Tab/README.md

 };
 ```

 Let's examine how the demo project implements a scan server.
 The Tab communicates with a scan server through the latter's IHexDumpScanServer interface.
-The project defines class _ScanServerImpl_ to expose IHexDumpScanServer.
+The project defines class _ScanServerImpl_ to expose _IHexDumpScanServer_.
 Note that the Tab can release the server interface any time after it calls the server's _Term_ method.

 ```C++
 class ScanServerImpl :